sylhare/Java/readme.md

 ## Some Java insight

-The java language developped by Oracle is:
+The java language developed by Oracle is:

-- Portbale, robust and dynamic
+- Portable, robust and dynamic
-- Plateform independant
+- Platform independent
 - Runs on the JVM (Java Virtual Machine) which is system dependant

-With the JVM, you can write `.java` files, that get compiled into Java bytecodes into `.class` file.
+With the JVM, you can write `.java` files, that get compiled into Java byte codes into `.class` file.
 The `.class` files can be executed on the Java Virtual Machine.

 ## Environment set up